USArmyResearchLab/ARL_Battlespace/README.md

 PROJECT DESCRIPTION: A Python strategy game, similar to Axis and Allies, Battleship, and chess.
 It is a simple wargame with two teams of two players each, i.e. two humans versus two AIs.
 The purpose is to provide a flexible platform to develop novel AIs for command and control decision aids.
 The AIs in this game take random actions, either from a uniform distribution or from a human-derived distribution.
 The focus of this project is to modify the AIs based on reinforcement learning, and in particular to tackle multiplayer decision-making.

-Version number:  1.2   A text-based game with visualization System requirements: 	Python 3, conda install dill, pip install tk
+Version number:  1.2   A text-based game with visualization<BR>
+System requirements: 	Python 3, conda install dill, pip install tk

 Copyright 2021 U.S. Army Research Laboratory: